shadowshard4080/install-arch/Main-Arch-Linux-install-Guide.md

 systemctl enable sddm
 ```

 You'll want to install video drivers next.
 If you are running an modern nvidia graphics card then follow the instructions below.
-Otherwise, go to the [Arch wiki](https://wiki.archlinux.org)and search for your drivers.
+Otherwise, go to the [Arch wiki](https://wiki.archlinux.org) and search for your drivers.

 ```bash
 sudo pacman -S nvidia nvidia-dkms nvidia-settings nvidia-utils